 From basic navy beans to the speckled anasazi bean, virtually every type of bean can be dried to preserve it longer.
 After...

 How to Cook Dried Beans

-Cooking dried beans can be done by soaking the beans overnight before cooking ...
-The third way you can cook the beans...
+Cooking dried beans can be done by soaking the beans overnight before cooking them over the stove, or they can be cooked...